C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 * How did the creators of the dataset transform the original information into data?
 What kind of categories did the creators of the dataset **privilege** to transform the information into data?
 **What are the technical components and environment that may have had an impact on the creation of the dataset?**

-**Good quality metadata, and the existence of detailed documentation, are crucial elements for evaluating the datasets, as some of the information necessary for the above may be available there.**
+**Good quality metadata, and the existence of detailed documentation, are crucial elements for evaluating the datasets, as some of the information necessary for the above may be available there.
+Sometimes, information about the dataset is provided in specific scientific publications, the data papers (peer reviewed articles describing a dataset).**

+**Let's investigate some information on two datasets imported and opened with QGIS software, displayen in the two screenshots below.**

-Let's investigate a dataset of the „Imperiia Project“ run by Kelly O’Neill at Harvard University.
+The screenshot below (figure XX) shows the dataset about the Kingdom of Poland as part of the Russian Empire at the beginning of the 19th century.
+The dataset comes from the [Imperiia Project](https://imperiia.omeka.fas.harvard.edu/) run by researcher Kelly O’Neill at Harvard University.
 The Imperiia Project created data sets about the administrative borders of the Russian Empire.

-Illustration 5.1 shows the data set about the Kingdom of Poland as part of the Russian Empire at the beginning of the 19th century.
 The authors of the data set describe the preparation of data and the sources from which they extracted the information about borders.
-For each administrative entity a name in Russian (Cyrillic) and in a latin transliteration is given.
+For each administrative entity, its name in Russian with Cyrillic alphabet and a latin transliteration are given.

 ![Kingdom of Poland as part of the Russian Empire in the 19th c., visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-1_QGIS_Imperiia-Project_02.jpg "Visualization of a historical dataset, Imperiia project, in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
+**Dataset reference: O’Neill, Kelly.
+2016.
+“Administrative Boundaries of the Russian Empire (1820s): Provinces (Oblasti).”
+Harvard Dataverse. https://doi.org/doi:10.7910/DVN/5LUP5S.**

-Illustration 5.2, shows a data set about the border of the partitions of Poland.
+The following screenshot (figure XX) shows a dataset about the border of the partitions of Poland.
 The data set was created by Christopher Winters at Chicago University.
 Comparing Abb-5-1 and Abb-5-2, the amount of additional information to the data set is very different.
 While the Imperiia Project provides sources for the data set, there are no sources given in Winters‘ data set.
 The absence of sources does not mean that the data set is wrong or that the depicted line of border is not correct.
 However, from a historian‘s perspective, it is far more difficult to deal with material that does not provide any information about its origin.

 ![Polish historical boundaries, visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-2_QGIS_Winter-Poland-borders_UChicago_01.jpg "Visualization of Polish historical boundaries based on datasets of historian Christopher Winters, obtained in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 <!-- should ask if we have the right to display this image -->
+**Dataset reference: Brown, Sam. n.d.
+“Polish historical boundaries.”
+Includes shapefiles showing the boundaries of Poland at the time of the Third Partition; the Duchy of Warsaw in 1807; the Kingdom of Poland under the Czars; and Interwar Poland; also województwa, 1945-1968.
+Library of the University of Chicago. https://www.lib.uchicago.edu/e/collections/maps/uofcgis.html**

 Browse the resources available on the website [The Historical GIS Research Network](http://hgis.org.uk/).
 Explore available datasets and compare them.
 In particular, look for information about the origin of the data, about the conception and the creation of the data, and the technical environment of the inception of the dataset.